 This means that for you to live your life to the fullest, you'll need to know what to look out for -- and how to prepare for anything life might throw at you.

-Today, let's take a look at four of the most common financial mistakes that adults make and how you can avoid them.
+Today, let's take a look at eight of the most common financial mistakes that adults make and how you can avoid them.

 1. Mishandling Credit Cards